yzhhr/MyTLAB/README.md

 # MyTLAB

+Basic plotting using C++.
 A big hw of Basic Programming in Year 1.
-I am assigned with Part 2.
+I am assigned with Part 2(basic plotting).
 Part 2 is completed.
 The whole thing is not.

+**upd 2021.12.21** It is pain to merge this project with other students.
+They dont know how to write C++ with headers and they preferred a project in ONE file.
+The merged work is done, but it will not be uploaded.

 ## Additional Features